Installation, Operation, and Maintenance

 DO burn moderate to full loads of wood that will provide several hours of uninterrupted burning and minimize door openings.

-BECAUSE: Minimizing door openings keeps the temperatures high, which reduces pollution.
+BECAUSE: Minimizing door openings keeps the burn temperature high and sustains secondary combustion.
 Frequent door openings increase pollution both inside and outside your home.